 - Lease – Make sure to review your lease properly using our Lease Genius page.
 Ask for revisions as necessary.

 The Roommate Selection Checklist (Printable) (Mobile) should be used when you are searching for roommates.
 All roommates to discuss topics on this checklist to prevent issues that may occur while living together.
 Choosing the right roommates is as important as choosing the right apartment.
+We also recommend using an in-depth Roommate Agreement after finding your initial roommate(s).

 - Tenancy – Knowing the tenancy terms is important and should also be outlined in the Lease.